Lebanon's Hezbollah says it downed Israeli drone

-BEIRUT (Reuters) - Iran-backed Hezbollah said it downed an Israeli drone in southern Lebanon early on Monday, a week after the group’s leader said it would shoot down Israeli drones in Lebanese airspace.
+BEIRUT (Reuters) - Hezbollah said it downed an Israeli drone in southern Lebanon on Monday, in the latest flare-up raising tensions between the Iran-backed group and Israel, a week after the group’s leader said it would shoot down Israeli drones in Lebanese airspace.

 The drone is now in Hezbollah’s possession, the group said in a statement.